-What are the applicable governing laws or codes for prize promotions?
+What are the main applicable governing laws or codes for prize promotions?

 Prize promotions are governed under both Federal and State law.
-Federal regulations generally apply only to prize promotions that occur across state lines.
-State laws govern prize promotions taking place wholly within a state.
 States have varying laws on prize promotions.
 Special rules also apply to sweepstakes promotions used in connection with sales of time shares and similar real estate offerings.

 At the federal level, the US Department of Justice is primarily responsible for enforcing criminal violations such as illegal lotteries.
 The US Postal Service is responsible for enforcing regulations regarding sweepstakes sent through the mail.
 The Federal Trade Commission can bring actions for unfair and deceptive trade practices relating to sweepstakes and contests.
 The Federal Communications Commissions can bring actions relating to sweepstakes and contest offerings over broadcast, cable or satellite television, or radio.